Core Idea

 Definition

-Instability is a software package metric measuring a component’s resilience to change, calculated as the ratio of efferent coupling to total coupling: I = Ce / (Ce + Ca), where Ce is Efferent-Coupling (outgoing dependencies) and Ca is Afferent-Coupling (incoming dependencies).
-First proposed by Robert C. Martin in the 1990s, instability values range from 0 (maximally stable) to 1 (maximally unstable).
-A component with I=0 has no outgoing dependencies but many incoming ones, making it difficult to change without breaking dependents.
-A component with I=1 has many outgoing dependencies but no incoming ones, making it easy to change since nothing depends on it.
+Instability measures a component’s resilience to change: I = Ce / (Ce + Ca), where Ce is Efferent-Coupling (outgoing dependencies) and Ca is Afferent-Coupling (incoming dependencies).
+First proposed by Robert C. Martin in the 1990s, values range from 0 (maximally stable) to 1 (maximally unstable).

 Key Characteristics